Who are we?

 24 organisation members

-5000 secondary school, 3200 high school and 900 university students have met with Femmes & Sciences members
+3500 secondary school, 2700 high school and 500 primary school students have met with Femmes & Sciences members

 11 international actions